 Tubeless

-This type of tire will also allow you to inflate lower pressures, so they are more comfortable and less prone to puncture to standard clinchers.
+This type of tire also allows you to inflate lower pressures, making it more comfortable and less prone to puncture than standard clinchers.
+The main downside of tubeless tires is their higher price and difficulty when replacing them.

 Tubular